nios-students/docs/home/start/index.md

   - title: Hall ticket
     details: Details on how to obtain your hall ticket.
     link: /wiki/HallTicket

+  - title: Result And Marksheet
+    details: All about NIOS Result / Marksheet dates, guidelines, codes & process
+    link:

+  - title: NIOS ODE
+    details: All info about ON Demand Exam
+    link: /wiki/Full ODE Information

   - title: FAQs
     details: Frequently Asked Questions, All in One Place.